Dundee and District Tramways: History

 The tramway began at Windsor Street, and ran along Perth Road, Nethergate, High Street and Reform Street to reach the main post office in Euclid Crescent.
 This route was double track throughout.
 Work on extending the system began in 1878, and on 24 December 1879, two additional sections were added.
 The first was from Perth Road to West Park Road, some 0.5 mi of single track, while the second was a double track branch, running northwards up Lochee Road to the village of Lochee, where a permanent depot for the tramcars was built.
-In order to service the extra mileage, five new trams were built by T Swinton and Sons of Dundee.
+In order to service the extra mileage, five new trams were built by T. Swinton and Sons of Dundee.
 They were mounted on Eades reversible trucks, allowing the body to be pivoted through 180 degrees when the tram reached a terminus.
 For reasons that were not recorded, they were numbered with Roman numerals, becoming numbers CI, CVIII, CIX, CX and CXI.

 Further expansion took place on 19 June 1880, when routes from the post office to Morgan Hospital and to Baxter Park opened, both running along Victoria Road.
-This brought the total mileage to 5.66 mi Again, more trams were needed, and T Swinton built two new vehicles, which were slightly smaller than the original batch, and were numbered CXII and CXIII.
-A third new car was added in 1882, for which the builder was unknown, and which carried the number 2.
+This brought the total mileage to 5.66 mi Again, more trams were needed, and T. Swinton built two new vehicles, which were slightly smaller than the original batch, and were numbered CXII and CXIII.
+A third new car was added in 1882, which carried the number 2, built by G. F. Milnes & Co. of Birkenhead.
 Finally, in 1883, two single deck cars with open tops were bought for summer workings, and were numbered 14 and 15.
-Discovery of the remains of car 2 have confirmed that it was built by G F Milnes of Birkenhead.